Long time ago

-In my first day as a junior advisor, I was told to interview a CEO whose business had just failed.
+In my first day as a junior advisor (May 1986), I was told to interview a CEO whose business had just failed and gone bankrupt.
 He lost everything.
-He lost his wife, all his money, his business and his house.
+He lost his wife, his money, his business and his house.
 All he was left with was a chair and a mattress (Dutch law).

 I am also a serious book nerd.
 Always have been since I learned how to read.
 I love books.
 I got a lot out of them.
 Books like “Lord of the rings”, “Thriving on chaos”, “Funky Business”, “33 strategies of war” or “Code of the Extraordinary Mind” changed me forever.
-Books made me a better person and a better business man.
-I want to share that experience.
+Books made me better CEO.